Justice minister Peter MacKay called the bill a "uniquely Canadian response." Image via WikiMedia Commons.

 While the communication aspect of the bill is limited to locations where children might be present, it remains a fairly broad definition.
 Janine Benedet, lawyer for the Women's Coalition for the Abolition of Prostitution, an intervener in the Bedford case, is worried that this will apply primarily to women on the street, many whom are Aboriginal.

-"It continues to provide a hook for police to push them around to different neighborhoods and to target the women," she says.
+"It continues to provide a hook for police to push them around to different neighbourhoods and to target the women," she says.
 If the purpose of the bill is to help vulnerable women, advocates say that offence should be dropped.

 "If we really believe that women in prostitution are overwhelmingly exploited and coerced into prostitution through poverty, sexism, and racism, the location of where they are being exploited should not determine whether or not we criminalize them," Benedet says.